 Several of the resorts are within walking distance of some of the parks.
-We’ve stayed at the Contemporary and been able to walk to the Magic Kingdom and take the monorail to Epcot, Boardwalk where we walked to both Epcot AND Hollywood Studios and Saratoga Springs which allowed us a quick walk over to Disney Springs.
+We stayed at the Contemporary and were able to walk to the Magic Kingdom and take the monorail to Epcot, Boardwalk where we walked to both Epcot AND Hollywood Studios and Saratoga Springs which allowed us a quick walk over to Disney Springs.

 Even if you aren’t within walking distance, when you stay on-site you can take advantage of complimentary transportation between hotels, parks, and Disney Springs.
-This means you don’t need to rent a car which can be several hundred dollars cost savings.
+This means you don’t need to rent a car which can be several hundred dollars in cost savings.